₹47.3

 Geriatrics

-Azilomb Oral Suspension is not affected by food or drink.
-Therefore, it can be given with or without food.
+Azilomb Oral Suspension can be taken with or without food.

-Store at a temperature not exceeding 25°C in a dry place.
-Keep out of sight and reach of children.
+Store Azilomb Oral Suspension at room temperature, in a cool and dry place.
+Keep it out of sight and reach of children.

 Country of origin